JaydenS115/Hashword/README.md

 # Hashword
-Cryptographics Password Manager and Generator
+Cryptographic Password Manager and Generator

 Improves password security by providing a cryptographically-unique password for any service.
 _____